Keke Palmer: 2010s

-2013–present: Mainstream success

 In 2013, Palmer portrayed Rozonda "Chilli" Thomas in the TLC biopic, CrazySexyCool: The TLC Story, which aired in October on VH1.
-She next starred in the horror film Animal; it was released on June 17, 2014.
-She then recurred during the second season of Showtime's drama series Masters of Sex, portraying Coral, a nanny.
+In 2014, she starred in the horror film Animal, which was released on June 17.
+Palmer then recurred during the second season of Showtime's drama series Masters of Sex, portraying Coral, a nanny.
 That same year, Palmer hosted a daytime talk show on BET titled Just Keke.
 In doing so, she became one of the youngest talk show hosts in television history; the show itself has been regarded as "groundbreaking" and "refreshing".
 In September 2014, Palmer became the first African American to star as the title character in the musical Cinderella on Broadway.
 She performed her final show during the closing night of the show's run on January 4, 2015.
 Later that year, Palmer announced that she had signed with Island Records.